huangy22/Insight-fansite-analytics-challenge/README.md

 * **Feature 4: Block Further Activities After Consecutive Failed Login Attempts**

     Detect patterns of three consecutive failed login attempts over 20 seconds in order to block all further attempts to reach the site from the same IP address for the next 5 minutes.
+The time complexity is O(N).
 Each attempt that would have been blocked is written to a log file named `blocked.txt`.

     *Output*: